777uliahshafar/dotfiles/readme.md

 2. Iterm2 is very similar to terminal, but with extra addition feature.
 Installation using homebrew: `brew install Iterm2`.

 3. Install oh-my-zsh, then install power10k through oh-my-zsh.
 Configure the p10k theme by changing value of zsh-theme in .zshrc.
-Install and write plugin (git, zsh-autosuggestion, fzf) through zshrc.
-Skip 4 and 6 if you use oh-my-zsh.
+To install plugin through oh-my-zsh, you need the plugin in your system, after that write in your .zshrc (in dotfiles).
+Some plugins are git, zsh-autosuggestion, fzf, z.
+You can skip 4-6 if you use oh-my-zsh.

 4. Zsh auto-suggestion, install it using homebrew `brew install zsh-autosuggestions`.